Estradiol/norethindrone (By mouth)

 Estradiol (es-tra-DYE-ol), Norethindrone (nor-ETH-in-drone)

-Treats hot flashes, night sweats, and vaginal dryness due to menopause, and helps prevent osteoporosis after menopause.
+Treats symptoms of menopause (including hot flashes, night sweats, and vaginal problems).
+Also prevents osteoporosis after menopause.

-Activella, Amabelz, Lopreeza, Mimvey, Mimvey LoThere may be other brand names for this medicine.
+Activella, Amabelz, Mimvey, Mimvey LoThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to estradiol or norethindrone, you are pregnant, or you have liver disease.
-Do not use it if you have had breast cancer, uterine cancer, unusual vaginal bleeding, or problems with blood clots (such as deep vein thrombosis or stroke).
+Do not use it if you had an allergic reaction to estradiol or norethindrone, if you are pregnant, or if you have unusual vaginal bleeding that has not been checked by your doctor.
+Do not use it if you have liver disease, breast cancer, estrogen-dependent tumors (including cancer of the uterus), blood clotting problems, bleeding problems, dementia, heart or blood vessel disease, or had a heart attack or stroke.

 How to Use This Medicine: